michalsi/perf-test-data-cleaner/Readme.md

     python process_input_data.py

-Paths to data files to process stored in `input_files.json`
+Paths to data files to process are stored in `input_files.json`

 ### Additioanal information